 Table 1 shows mean and std. deviation of the variables.
 The mean of clarity of policy is 3.9521 which states that the respondents are clear about the rules and regulation and policy of the microfinance institutions and they are aware about the microfinance policy.
 The standard deviation represents the variation in respondent's answer which is 54.925%.
 The mean of transparent communication is 4.1312 which means respondents are highly satisfy with the loan officer that they show clear and transparent documents about interest rate, product prices and clearly communicate the terms and conditions about all financial services and loan officer deals with the borrowers based on their knowledge and understandings.
 The standard deviation represents the variation in respondent's answer which is 56.214 percent.
 The mean of work performance is 4.0833 which means that respondents are highly satisfy with the work performance of microfinance institution such as remind their client about payment of installment and provide proper monitoring and follow-up by authorities about loan.
-The standard deviation represents the variation in respondent's answer which is 45.634 percent.
-The mean of repayment of loan is 4.1672 which means that respondents are highly influence by profit generated by business, knowledge and skills and overall lender's behavior to repay loan on time.
+The standard deviation represents the variation in respondent of loan is 4.1672 which means that respondent's answer which is 42.125 percent.
+Hence, respondents are highly satisfy and overall lender's behavior to repay loan on time.
 The standard deviation represents the variation in respondent's answer which is 42.125 percent.
-Hence, respondents are highly satisfying with lender's behavior and that helps them to repay loan on time.